Written by Divinity Nutra, Updated on March 20, 2023

 In recent years, research has found that curcumin induces positive changes in the body’s cytokine profiles.
 This benefit makes it a strong candidate for the natural treatment of IBD symptomology.

 Another open-label study was conducted and administered curcumin to five patients with Crohn’s disease and five with ulcerative proctitis.
 All of the patients with ulcerative proctitis demonstrated significant improvements.
 Additionally, four out of the five test subjects with Crohn’s disease improved their condition.

 The results further support the use of turmeric supplements for digestive tract disorders.

 Although human trials are the most reliable for our purposes, sometimes animal studies yield exciting results.
 One such study used curcumin on rats with acetic acid-induced colitis.

-It’s not just turmeric’s anti-inflammatory properties that help control IBD.
+It’s not just turmeric’s natural anti-inflammatory properties that help control IBD.
 Curcumin can reduce free radicals, increase antioxidant capacity, and influence several signaling pathways.
-(12)

-Is turmeric good for ulcerative colitis and Crohn’s disease?
+Does turmeric help ulcerative colitis and Crohn’s disease?
 The answer appears to be, yes, in some individuals.
 Remember, inflammatory bowel disease will cause chronic and relapsing inflammation in the gastrointestinal system.

-The best turmeric supplement with black pepper will not only demonstrate potent antioxidant properties, but it will also attack the very foundation of inflammation by inhibiting several inflammatory processes.
-(13)
+The best turmeric supplement will not only demonstrate potent antioxidant properties but will also attack the very foundation of gut inflammation by inhibiting several inflammatory processes.

-As always, take precaution and consult with your doctor or primary care physician to see if a curcumin supplement fits within your current regimen.
-A certified medical professional can help you with the proper dosage recommendations based on the severity of your condition.
+As always, if you want to try turmeric for IBD, take precautions and consult with your doctor or primary care physician to see if a curcumin supplement fits within your current regimen.